Company Bomper Studio

 “Typically, taking such a ‘use the time when you have it’ approach, would make work more dispersed and confusing – but ftrack Studio led the team to completion,” says Davies.
 “It presented us with an accessible hub that handily enabled team members to check in on the status of artists, shots, and assets.
 We could do things like group unassigned tasks by type and then make them available to the whole production team.
 They were then able to pick up tasks and assign themselves as their availability allowed.

-“Personalised dashboards also empowered users to zone into the area or the types of tasks that concerned their work.
-And using ftrack’s filters, our production coordinator, Julia Britton, could check on certain types of tasks and get a clear picture of progress at any time they wanted.
-They could even think ahead and identify potential problems before they arose, something that would usually be very difficult on a passion project.”
+Julia Britton, Bomper’s Production Coordinator, used ftrack Studio extensively on the project: “Personalised dashboards empowered users to zone into the area or the types of tasks that concerned their work.
+And using ftrack’s filters, I could check on certain types of tasks and get a clear picture of progress at any time they wanted.
+Artists could even think ahead and identify potential problems before they arose, something that would usually be very difficult on a passion project.”

 The result was a team that remained on the same page – even when, most of the time, they were jumping between different books.